Lucia's Blog: 2022-09-11

 • Endure:

 The Lord wants Christians to persevere through their difficult times.
-Looking to Him as our example for strength (2 Tim.
+We must look to Him as our example for strength (2 Tim.
 2:3; Heb.
 12:1-3).
 He wants us also to press on and finish our race well to reach our eternal goal of Heaven (Phil.
 3:14).

 In Matthew, Jesus is quoted twice saying,